The Value of Service Rate Flexibility in an M/M/1 Queue with Admission Control: Model Description

 Summarizing, we have shown that for sufficiently small $p$ there exists a function $W(x)$ satisfying \eqref{eq:wbound0}, \eqref{eq:wboundx}, thus policy $d(p)$ is 0 standard and the proof of the theorem is complete. \end{proof}

 From Corollary 7.5.4 of \cite{sennott}, we also obtain that the relative value function $w(x,i)$ is nonnegative and nonincreasing in $x$ for any $i$.

-The results on the structure of the discounted optimal policy are extended to the average reward case, since the average optimal policy is obtained as a limit of a sequence of discounted optimal policies.
+The results on the structure of the discounted optimal policy are extended to the average reward case, since the average optimal policy is obtained as a limit of a sequence of discounted optimal policies and the action set is finite.

-Specifically, there exist admission and service thresholds as in Theorem \ref{threspolicy2} and if $R\leq\frac{c}{\delta}$ the thresholds are ordered as in Proposition \ref{optpol}, and in this case the service rate flexibility is of no value.
+Specifically, from Theorem \ref{estaveropt} there exist admission and service thresholds in both problems which are obtained as limits for any sequence $\beta_n\downarrow0$ of the corresponding threshold values in the infinite horizon discounted versions of the joint control problem and the admission control subproblem.
+For the following, we let $B^{s,av}_j$ be the service thresholds for $j=1,\ldots,k$ and $B^{d,av}$ be the admission threshold of the joint problem under average reward criterion, as well as $\hat{B}^{d,av}$ be the corresponding admission threshold in the admission control subproblem under the average reward criterion.

+Regarding the value of service flexibility, since the optimal average reward does not depend on the initial state, we can obtain more concrete results.
+Specifically, we define the service rate flexibility as $\hat{\epsilon}=g-\hat{g}$, i.e. the effect on the average reward, where $g,\;\hat{g}$ denote the optimal average reward of the joint problem and the admission control subproblem, respectively.

+We can now prove the following result, which is the analog of Theorem \ref{vof_novalue} in the average case.